Lipe (footballer)

-Felipe Florencio da Silva (born 19 February 2002), known as Felipe Silva or just Lipe, is a Brazilian footballer who plays as a central defender for Avaí.
+Felipe Florencio da Silva (born 19 February 2002), known as Felipe Silva or just Lipe, is a Brazilian footballer who plays as a centre-back for Liga Portugal 2 club Porto B, on loan from Gil Vicente.

 Club career

 Born in Florianópolis, Santa Catarina, Lipe was an Avaí youth graduate.
 He made his first team debut on 19 February 2022, starting in a 2–1 Campeonato Catarinense home win over Concórdia.

 On 21 March 2022, Lipe renewed his contract until 2025.
 He made his Série A debut on 5 November, starting in a 1–1 away draw against Santos.

+On 31 August 2023, Primeira Liga club Gil Vicente announced the signing of Lipe on a four-year contract.